 Anxiety, hurt, and anger can distort your perceptions more than you realize.

 Just how well do we read our intimate partners?
 As long as we're composed, we're generally pretty good at it.
 But whenever our threat emotions (i.e., anxiety and anger) are triggered, accuracy goes right out the window.

 Emotion-driven misinterpretations spell trouble for relationships.
-They lead to escalating accusations, disappearing trust and constricting hearts.
-If only we could recognize how emotions shape perceptions, we could restore close connections with our partner.
+They lead to escalating accusations, disappearing trust, and constricting hearts.
+If only we could recognize how emotions shape perceptions, we could restore connection with our partner.
 That's the aim of this primer.

 The Alerted Brain

 Running unconsciously in the background, our brain has an alarm system alert for threats to physical and psychological needs.
 At the instant we register a threat, a host of coping responses commence.
 Cortisol and adrenalin are secreted.
 Breathing and heart rate quicken, sending oxygen and sugar to our limbs to ready us for fight or flight.
 Neural activity increases in the brain's limbic section, generating threat-countering emotions and additional interpretations of danger.
 These processes work together and impact one another.
 Thoughts directly affect emotions (a link that is the focus of cognitive therapy).
 The equally important reverse direction — how threat emotions influence our thinking — is the subject this article addresses.